 The first use of burdock root is recorded in the medieval period, but it is also known in Chinese herbal medicine, and likely dates back considerably further.
 There are a number of ways to prepare this flowering plant, as either a food or an herbal medicine, making it highly sought after around the world, as several species have spread globally.

-Steep 1 teaspoon of crushed root in 1 cup of boiled water.
+Preparation: Steep 1 teaspoon of crushed root in 1 cup of boiled water.
 Leave it for 5-10 minutes.
 Drink it 2-3 times a day.
+Burdock is very bitter, so you can add some lemon or honey if you wish to improve the flavor.

 All Herbs Are Hand Picked